dramaturgy and directed by Lucie Ferenzová

 Andrijana Trpković, a stage and costume designer with Czecho-Serbian roots, often works alongside Ferenzová, not only at Kolonie but also at other scenes.
 She was born in Belgrade and divides her professional interest between theatre and film.
 During the Yugoslavia War in the 1990s, she moved to the Czech Republic where she graduated from textile design and theatre stage design at DAMU academy.
 She has worked in the German theatre context since her studies, e.g. Volkstheater, Vienna, Schauspielhaus Zurich (also as assistant to Dušan D. Pařízek and Kamila Polívková) or at Theater Neumarkt in Zurich.
-Tereza Nvotová asked her to cooperate on her feature film debut Filthy (2017; Film Critics’ Award for the Best Film), and their next cooperation project Svetlonoc is currently being prepared.
+The Slovak director Tereza Nvotová asked her to cooperate on her feature film debut Filthy (2017; Film Critics’ Award for the Best Film), and their next cooperation project Svetlonoc is currently being prepared.

 The autobiographical show One night stand/up! is her original debut, with her (anti)heroine brought to life by the actress and musician Markéta Dvořáková

 (1986).
-She studied aesthetics and theatre studies at Charles University and then graduated from acting led by Miroslav Krobot at the Department of Alternative and Puppet Theatre at the DAMU academy, where she now continues in the PhD programme focusing on work with specific groups – mainly people with mental challenges (Divadlo vzhůru nohama).
+She studied aesthetics and theatre studies at Charles University and then graduated from acting led by Miroslav Krobot at the Department of Alternative and Puppet Theatre at DAMU academy, where she now continues in the PhD programme focusing on work with specific groups – mainly people with mental challenges (Divadlo vzhůru nohama).
 She also cooperates with the drama-therapeutic Theatre of the Oppressed (sdružení Divadelta).
 She appears as a guest at Divadlo X10 in Strašnice, MeetFactory, Venuše ve Švehlovce (Lachende Bestien ensemble), at Žižkovské divadlo (Aqualung) or at Minor theatre.
 She founded the art-punk band Lo/ve with her husband in 2013, where she sings and plays percussion.
-They will perform at the festival as well, you can find more info here
+They will perform at the festival as well.
+Find more info here

 photo: Kryštof Kalina